phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \bottomrule
 \end{longtable}

-We extracted all utterances containing one of the tags beginning with "b", and counted their frequency.
+We extracted all utterances containing one of the tags beginning with "b" (which stands for backchannels or backchannel-like utterances), and counted their frequency.
+Because the dataset also marks some longer utterances as backchannels, we only use those that are at most three words long to exclude those that transmit a lot of additional information to the speaker.

-We chose to use the top 150 unique utterances marked as backchannels from this set.
+We chose to use the top 150 unique utterances from this set.
 For the most common ones, see @tbl:bcs.

  | aggregated | self | count | category | text